smh-my-head/charon/README.md

-# SolidWorks Git Tools
+# Charon
+The ferryman to Hell (aka CAD version control).
 Provides integration with git for SolidWorks parts and assemblies.

 Don't be fooled by the name on the repo or the number of commits,
 @henryefranks has made more impressive contributions to this project than I